 From the mid-1770s, the canyon pass, then called El Camino Viejo, from the Livermore Valley to the San Joaquin Valley was the route used by the Spanish to travel from the East Bay to the Central Valley and then to Southern California.

-Tesla’s rich cultural history combines with rare biological resources to provide a unique public experience.
+Tesla’s rich cultural history combines with its rare biological resources to provide a unique public experience.